dalek-cryptography/bulletproofs/README.md

 make doc-internal  # Builds internal documentation
 ```

+Unfortunately `cargo doc --open` rebuilds the docs without the custom
+invocation, so it may be necessary to rerun `make`.

 The description of how Bulletproofs work is found in the (internal) `notes` module.

 ## WARNING